ushkinaz/language-sugar/README.md

 Add "baseLanguage.sugar" to your list of used languages.

-To convert existing statement into "unless/if" statement place your cursor AFTER ending semicilon and start typing respective keyword.
+To convert existing statement into "unless/if" statement place your cursor AFTER ending semicolon and start typing respective keyword.

 ## Links
 [Project page](https://github.com/ushkinaz/language-sugar)